vgarciasc/xeupiu/tutorial.md

 ### Setting up the translation backend

 The game is already playable, but the game script has not been fully collected yet, which means that only machine translation works for now.
-Our tool supports machine translation via Google Translate, OpenAI's GPT, or DeepL.
-If you don't have a key for one of these services, we suggest using DeepL, since it is free and easy to set up:
+This tool supports machine translation via Google Translate, OpenAI's GPT, or DeepL.
+If you don't have a key for one of these services, I suggest using DeepL, since it is free and easy to set up:

 1. Go to [DeepL's website](https://www.deepl.com/en/pro-api?cta=header-pro-api)
 2. Sign up for free (credit card required)